 Don’t let their size fool you, these dogs have been herding for decades!
 From the beginning, the Welsh used Pembroke Welsh Corgis as herding dogs, family companions, and guardians of the farm.
 Even today, these dogs are still expert herders.
 Many Pembrokes even compete in AKC Herding competitions.

 In 1934, the AKC recognized the Pembroke and the Cardigan Welsh Corgi as two distinct breeds.
-What is different about these two dogs?
-First, the Cardigan traces its origins to Cardiganshire, and the Pembroke to Pembrokeshire.
+What is different between the Pembroke and the Cardigan?
+First, the Cardigan traces its origins to Cardiganshire, and the Pembroke to Pembrokeshire—two different counties in Wales.
 The dogs also have easily identifiable physical differences.
 The Cardigan has a longer tail, while the Pembroke’s is docked close to the body.
-The Pembroke has a shorter body, and the ears are pointed, while the Cardigan’s are more rounded at the tips.
+The Pembroke has a shorter body, and the ears are pointed, while the Cardigan’s ears are more rounded at the tips.

-Your dog may tire themself out running around in circles, dashing from room to room, also known as “frantic random acts of play” or more casually, “zoomies”.
+Your dog may tire themselves out running around in circles, dashing from room to room, also known as “frantic random acts of play (when abbreviated, “frapping”) or more casually, “zoomies.”

-8. A Pembroke Welsh Corgi named Rufus was the mascot for Amazon.
+8. A Pembroke Welsh Corgi Named Rufus Was Amazon’s Mascot

 In the early days of Amazon.com, a Pembroke named Rufus belonged to the editor-in-chief and principal engineer and came with them to work every day.
 Known for walking the halls, attending meetings, and snoozing, Rufus became the unofficial Amazon mascot.
 Rufus is also the dog Amazon employees have to thank for their dog-friendly culture.